soxueren/atsd/api/sql/examples/regularize.md

 The underlying transformation calculates values at regular intervals using linear or step interpolation.

 Unlike `GROUP BY PERIOD` clause with `LINEAR` option, which interpolates missing periods, `WITH INTERPOLATE` clause operates on raw values.
 Refer to an example in [Chartlab](https://apps.axibase.com/chartlab/471a2a40) that illustrates the difference between interpolating raw and aggregated values.

 The regularized series can be used in `JOIN` queries, `WHERE` condition, `ORDER BY` and `GROUP BY` clauses just like the original series.

-The regular times can be aligned to the server calendar or begin with the start of the selection interval.
+The regular times can be aligned based on server calendar or based on start time specified in the query.

 ## Calculation

-The interpolated values are calculated based on two adjacent values.
+The interpolated values are calculated from two adjacent values.

+If a raw value exists at the regularized timestamp, it is used "as is" irrespective of neighboring values.

-Irregular series:
+### Irregular series:

 ```ls
 | time                 | value |